Colleges & Schools

 The goal of the College is to educate and nurture individuals to become life-long learners who positively impact their professions and society at large.
 Some of the opportunities in our College include: being part of an award-winning Naval ROTC program, a School of Education with impactful internship opportunities, a Communications program that allows students to create their own media outlets, an Engineering program that focuses on project-based learning, a Geography program that teaches students Geographic Information Systems’ analysis, and a Marine Science program that is a leader in studying regional water environmental issues.

 Davis College Of Business

-The Davis College of Business contains the Departments of Accounting, Economics & Finance, Management and Decision Sciences-Information Management, Marketing & International Business; and the School of Aviation.
+The Davis College of Business contains the Departments of Accounting, Economics & Finance, Management and Decision Sciences-Information Management, Marketing, International and Sport Business; and the School of Aviation.

 The Davis College of Business prepares students to enter the dynamic and complex world of business.
-The philosophy that guides the educational process is to provide the working knowledge necessary for success to exhibit leadership skills in an organization, and to integrate this knowledge from the various disciplines of accounting, finance, economics, marketing, and management into a meaningful whole.
+The philosophy that guides the educational process is to provide the working knowledge necessary for success in an organization, and to integrate this knowledge from the various disciplines of accounting, finance, economics, marketing, and management into a meaningful whole.
 Theory is combined with a practical and pragmatic approach to the effective and efficient utilization of resources.
-Careful attention is given to the increasing importance of resource scarcity and an understanding of the global environment in which the business community operates.
+Careful attention is given to preparing students to be career ready, and this goal is enhanced by the strong connections to the business industry in Jacksonville.